 In this blog, we'd like to take a look at a few simple steps we can all take to make working from home more successful.
 Here are our top 10 tips:

-1. Set up a comfortable work station
+How to work from home tip 1: Set up a comfortable work station

 Working from home involves more than setting up a desk and a computer.
 Take the time to think critically about what you, in particular, need at your work station (it varies person to person) to maximize your daily productivity.
 Maybe it's a specific pair of headphones, an external mouse, a favourite, comfy chair.
 Whatever it might be, keep the things you use most often close to you, to avoid unnecessary interruptions to your workflow.

-2. Keep the hot drinks and delicious treats flowing
+How to work from home tip 2: Keep the hot drinks and delicious treats flowing

 An appetizing treat and a steaming cup of coffee can be just the thing you need to fuel up for a day's work.
 Putting in a little extra effort to make that gourmet hot chocolate drink, paired with a baked good, can significantly improve your morning, releasing endorphins that bolster creativity and productivity!

 How to work from home tip 3: Take frequent breaks